Oxford police searching for armed robbery suspect - The Oxford Eagle

 Oxford police searching for armed robbery suspect

-The Oxford Police Department is searching for a suspect in connection to an armed residential robbery that took place early Tuesday morning.
+The Oxford Police Department is searching for a suspect in connection with an armed residential robbery that took place early Tuesday morning.

-At approximately 2:35 a.m., officers with OPD were sent to the 400 block of Olive Branch Way for a reported disturbance.
+At approximately 2:35 a.m., officers with OPD were sent to the 400 block of Olive Branch Way, in the Highland Square neighborhood, for a reported disturbance.
 Upon arrival, officers were forced to make entry to the residence after hearing residents inside calling out for help.

 Once inside, officers encountered multiple armed individuals who immediately fled the residence.